 New knowledge in the field of neuroscience and in the emerging fields of epigenetics and social genomics suggests that the experience of discrimination is strongly associated with health inequities.
 In particular, we are learning that the social environment we live in impacts our genes, our hormones, inflammation in our bodies, our immune systems and, therefore, our overall health.
 For health care providers and others, awareness of the health effects of discrimination, such as racism, is critical to optimizing patient and population health.

 Community Grand Rounds is Lakeland’s effort to raise awareness and understanding of this new science and its implications for health.
-In a series of speakers and discussions between 2018 and 2020, Lakeland’s doctors, nurses, other clinical staff, board members as well as government and community leaders will learn from experts about the impact of racism on health.
+In a series of speakers and discussions starting in 2018, Lakeland’s doctors, nurses, other clinical staff, board members as well as government and community leaders will learn from experts about the impact of racism on health.
 The goal is to inform and to set the stage for further discussions and actions leading to improved health outcomes across the population served by Lakeland.

 Community Grand Rounds is a collaborative effort between Spectrum Health Lakeland and The Todman Family Foundation.